mikeschinkel/golang-course/content/README.md

 **Ready to begin?** Start with [Session 1: Go Fundamentals & Memory Management](./session1/session1.md)

 **Good luck with your Go interview preparation! 🚀**
+---
+*Copyright © 2025 Mike Schinkel and NewClarity Consulting, LLC.
+All rights reserved.*